Search

 Preserving Brisbane's Indigenous culture

-To ensure the protection of Queen’s Wharf Brisbane’s Indigenous heritage, Destination Brisbane Consortium is committed to working on vital cultural aspects of the development with the Turrbal and Jagera people as well as the wider Indigenous community.
+To ensure the protection of Queen’s Wharf Brisbane’s Indigenous heritage, Destination Brisbane Consortium continues to engage closely with the Turrbal and Jagera people as well as the wider Indigenous community.

-Our consortium developed a cultural heritage management plan that detailed the process for identifying, informing and handling items of cultural significance.
+Our consortium developed a cultural heritage management plan that details the process for identifying, informing and handling items of cultural significance.

-Nothing of Indigenous cultural significance has been identified as part of our works, however, some artefacts of European heritage have been discovered.
-A selection of these items are on display at the Queen’s Wharf Brisbane Visitor Centre located on the corner of George and Alice Streets.
+Nothing of Indigenous cultural significance has been identified as part of our works, however, some artefacts of European heritage were discovered.

 Neville Bonner Bridge

-The Neville Bonner Bridge will link both sides of the Brisbane River and connect directly to South Bank and Brisbane’s cultural precinct.
+The new Neville Bonner Bridge links both sides of the Brisbane River and connects directly to South Bank and Brisbane’s cultural precinct.

-Senator Neville Bonner AO – the first Indigenous Australian to become a member of the Parliament of Australia – has been honoured with the precinct’s new pedestrian bridge to be named after him.
+Senator Neville Bonner AO – the first Indigenous Australian to become a member of the Parliament of Australia – has been honoured with the precinct’s new pedestrian bridge being named after him.

 Born in 1922, Senator Neville Bonner AO was a great Indigenous leader and a strong advocate for Indigenous rights until his death in 1999.

-• The Neville Bonner ‘bust’ – a larger-than-life bronze sculpture — is on display at Queensland’s Parliament House will remain there until Queen’s Wharf Brisbane opens.
+The Neville Bonner ‘bust’ – a larger-than-life bronze sculpture — now sits proudly on The Terrace at The Star Brisbane watching over the Neville Bonner Bridge.